 Each week, the Sports' editorial team selects its Top 25 FBS college football teams for the Student Media Poll.

-The SMP is a nationwide poll featuring 97 student journalists from schools nationwide.
+The SMP is a nationwide poll featuring 97 student journalists from schools across the nation.

 The Post Sports will break down its ballots each week.
-Here are the top five, those dropped from the Top 25 and those added:
+Here are the top five, those it dropped out of the Top 25 and those it added.

 Bobby Gorbett, Sports Editor

 3. Ohio State

 5. Florida State

 All top-three teams took care of business over the weekend, defeating conference opponents by three scores or more.
 Washington pulled off a close win in a top-10 clash against Oregon.
 The Huskies have consistently been one of the nation's best teams throughout the season but finally have a signature win.

 Like Michigan, Georgia and Ohio State, Florida State was dominant over the weekend and remains undefeated.

 Who I added